kkosiorowska/recipe-book-app/README.md

 # Angular 8  recipe-book-app

 ## Description
 Application share a recipes and help to manage shopping list.
 The base of this project was tutorial - [Angular 8 - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
+The purpose of implementacion of this app was understending of Angular 8 fundaments.

 ### Features
 * Components